kvu-luong/webgas/README.md

     - But we need to **handle asynchonous** when 1 is fail and other procoss save data is success ???

     - id of child must be the same at parent -> query and know where it belong to.

+    When update the product type, this will break the rule SOLID in ProductFactory -> therefore, we need to updated

 --------------------
 inistal middlewae :
   - dev dependency